 DON’T forget to keep you air conditioning and return air vents clean and clear.
 This contributes to air circulation and ensures that tempered air is making an impact where it counts.

 DO pay attention to make up air requirements.
-Make up air should be suitable to offset the exhaust rate in the kitchen.
-Outdoor air supply can help replenish the ambient environment and reduce the overall temperature.
+Makeup air should be suitable to offset the exhaust rate in the kitchen.
+The outdoor air supply can help replenish the ambient environment and reduce the overall temperature.

 DO turn off equipment and appliances when not in use.
 Leaving equipment or appliances on during an afternoon lull can unnecessarily increase the ambient temperature in the kitchen.